311zzb/gitlet/gitlet-design.md

 7. `static String currFileID(String fileName)`
    Return the `ID` of a designated file's `Blob` without cache or saving a `Blob`.

+### Remote

+Represent a remote Gitlet repository and accommodating remote commands related methods.

+#### Fields

+1. Non-static methods
+   1. `File _remoteWD` Stores the working directory of this remote repository as a `File` object.
+   2. `private Remote(File remoteGitlet)` Construct a remote repository representation.
+   3. `private void remoteRunner()`
+      Change the `CWD` in the Gitlet running environment to the remote repository's working directory.
+      Must call before commanding the remote repository.
+2. Static methods
+   1. `add-remote` command
+      1. `public static void addRemote(String remoteName, String path)` Execute the add-remote command by creating a reference to the remote repository.
+      2. `private static void writeRemote(File remoteFile, String path)` Write a remote repository reference.
+      3. `static File readRemote(String remoteName)`
+         Get the `File` referencing the remote (in the local repository).
+   2. `rm-remote` command
+      1. `static File getRemoteGitlet(String remoteName)`
+         Get the `File` of the remote `.gitlet` directory.
+   3. `push` command
+      1.

 ### GitletTest

 This class contains JUnit tests and some helper methods for Gitlet.